-The COVID-19 pandemic has given companies and their employees a taste of the future by forcing entire workforces to go remote overnight.
+The pandemic has given companies and their team members a taste of the future by forcing entire workforces to go remote overnight.
 For many former office workers, spending a year working from the comfort of their own home has solidified a strong preference for remote work.

-Furthermore, 58% of survey respondents said they would “absolutely” look for a new role if they could not continue working remotely at their current organization.
+Furthermore, 58% of survey respondents said they would “absolutely” look for a new role if they could not continue working remotely at their current company.
 Just 2% of survey respondents said they wanted to go back to an office full time.

 With the light at the end of the tunnel for COVID-19, is the future of work changing again?

-Some key players like Gitlab, Spotify, Twitter, and Facebook have embraced remote work for good, while other giants like Google, Amazon, and Netflix have backtracked on remote work and are poised to return to a more traditional office-centric culture post-pandemic.
+Some key players like Gitlab, Spotify, Twitter, and Facebook have embraced remote work online.
+In contrast, other giants like Google, Amazon, and Netflix have backtracked on remote work and are poised to return to a more traditional office-centric culture post-pandemic.

 Ultimately, as has become a standard with the current pandemic, the world is divided on whether to return to the office or embrace a remote-first future.

-In the immediate future, work post-pandemic is likely to be highly variable depending on the organization.
-As COVID restrictions relax and offices “reopen,” we expect most companies to land somewhere in the middle--adopting a hybrid approach that allows for remote work in some capacity.
-Again, what this looks like will also vary significantly from company to company.
-For some organizations, certain roles will be eligible to work from home, while other roles will need to come into the office.
-Other organizations may allow all employees to work from home on certain days of the week, while coming into the office on the other days.
+Specific roles will be eligible for some companies to work from home, while others will need to come into the office.
+Other companies may allow all team members to work from home on certain days of the week while coming into the office on the other days.

-Ultimately, the hybrid remote work model will become the “new normal,” and employees think so too.
-A JLL Human Experience survey showed that 66% of employees expect a hybrid model when the pandemic is over.
+Ultimately, the hybrid working model will become the “new normal,” and team members think so too.
+A JLL Human Experience survey showed that 66% of team members expect a hybrid model when the pandemic is over.

-Companies that offer a remote-first culture now will be extremely attractive to job candidates.
+Companies that offer a remote-first culture now will be desirable to job candidates.
 Plus, with fewer geographical limitations, early adopters of fully remote work will be able to attract talent from a much broader talent pool.